-DLP Endpoint Prevent can monitor virtual desktops hosted by Citrix XenDesktop and Citrix XenApp/Application servers and prevent remote users from copying sensitive data that is accessible through a virtual desktop.
+DLP Endpoint Prevent can monitor virtual desktops that are hosted by Citrix XenDesktop and Citrix XenApp/Application servers.
+Prevent also prevents remote users from copying any sensitive data that is accessible through a virtual desktop.
 A DLP Agent can be installed in each virtual desktop.
-By running a DLP Agent in the virtual host, you can prevent a user from copying confidential data that is accessible from the hosted virtual desktop to a remote computer or device that may not be secure.
+By running a DLP Agent in the virtual host, you can prevent a user from copying any confidential data that is accessible from the hosted virtual desktop to a remote computer or device that may not be secure.
 You can configure the DLP Agent to monitor storage volumes, print and fax requests, clipboards, and network activity on the virtual desktop.

-The DLP Agent is installed on Citrix XenDesktop and Citrix XenApp/Application servers, where it can detect confidential data sent to a Citrix client computer.
+The DLP Agent is installed on Citrix XenDesktop and Citrix XenApp/Application servers, where it can detect confidential data that is sent to a Citrix client computer.

 The DLP Agent monitors the following locations and activities on the Citrix virtualized endpoint:

 Scanning Microsoft Office files

 Monitoring application file access and files that are uploaded to browsers

 All incidents that are generated on Citrix drives by the DLP Agent display as Removable Storage Device incidents.
 In the Enforce Server administration console, you cannot deselect the Removable Storage event for Citrix drives.
 The Removable Storage event always gets monitored by the agents that are deployed to Citrix servers.
 Note: The IP addresses in incident snapshots contain the IP address of the XenDesktop virtual machine or XenApp server and not a Citrix client.